 All Panels are first-come, first-served and access to all panel content comes free with your PAX badge.
 Be sure to keep tabs on panel lines via the PAX Mobile App, and stay tuned to @PAX_Lines (or @PAXAUS_Lines for PAX Aus) for other line updates.

 Impossible to say for sure, but we really don't recommend you go that route whenever possible.
 If you have to, remember there's always a chance you're going to get taken advantage of and if that happens, there's nothing we can do for you as we have no part in the sale.
 All we can say is make sure that all badges you buy are made of plastic (not cardboard), and look for a holographic etching on the badge (not a sticker).
 But again, we strongly urge you to only buy badges directly from this site, it's the only way to be sure.

 All we can say is keep a close eye on our @PAX_Badges twitter account to get a jump on Registration.

 Once badges sell out, they are gone for good, so if you are sure you want to attend it’s always best to get them as early as you can.
 Each PAX website has a badge availability screen to show you when we’re sold out or running low.

 The convention center is completely wheelchair accessible, but you may also want to pick up a medical badge to hopefully make life just a little extra easier on you.
-Shoot an email to firstname.lastname@example.org and they’ll fill you in on the details, get a form for you to fill out, and otherwise get you on your way, and may also be able to provide resources for wheelchair rental.
+Shoot an email to [email protected] and they’ll fill you in on the details.
+If you'd like to rent a scooter for the event, please contact Jason Pound at [email protected].

 Yes!
 However, be warned that a lot of your fellow attendees will also be using it, potentially clogging those invisible air-pipes.
 Try not to rely on it, because you may find it...unreliable